Limbicnation/ComfyUIDepthEstimation/README.md

 ### Example Usage
 1. Add the `Depth Estimation` node to your ComfyUI workflow
+   - *Tip: You can find example workflows in the `workflows/` directory.*
 2. Connect an image source to the node's image input
 3. Configure the parameters:
    - Select a model (e.g., "Depth-Anything-V2-Small" is fastest)